MinPoe/frontend-thingspace.ts/documentation/Testing_And_Code_Review.md

 | 18.
 App deletes the workspace | Verify the workspace “Studies” doesn’t show up in the workspace list screen.
 Verify the workspace “Studies” can be created. |

 Logs:

+Test of the non-functional requirement that every note-containing screen is reachable from the main screen within two clicks or fewer (`TestReachWith2Clicks.kt`).
+Starting at the main content screen in a workspace, the test navigates to templates or chat screens in the current workspace, as well as content, templates, or chat in other workspaces.
+Each route tracks the number of taps performed and asserts that the destination is reached in two clicks or less.

 <Place final print screens here>